A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Governing equations

 \subsection{Interface matching relations}

-The solution of the governing equations is continuous within each phase.
+The solution of the governing equations is valid within each phase.
 However, a discontinuity in thermodynamic and transport properties exists across the interface.
-Thus, interface matching relations must be defined and embedded into the solution of the governing equations.
-This section defines such relations, while Section~\ref{sec:numerical} addresses the integration of these matching relations into the solution of the governing equations.
+Thus, interface matching relations must be defined and embedded into the solution of each governing equation to connect both phases.
+This section defines such relations, while Section~\ref{sec:numerical} addresses the integration of these matching relations into the numerical method.

 The interface, denoted by \(\Gamma\), separates the liquid and gas domains.
 The subscripts \(l\) and \(g\) refer to the liquid phase and the gas phase, respectively.
-The normal and tangential unit vectors at any interface location are represented by \(\vec{n}\) and \(\vec{t}\), respectively.
-With \(\vec{n}\) defined positive pointing towards the gas phase, the mass flux per unit area across the interface, \(\dot{m}'\), is positive when vaporization occurs and negative when condensation occurs.
+The normal and tangential unit vectors at any interface location are represented by \(\vec{n}\) and \(\vec{t}\), respectively, with \(\vec{n}\) defined positive pointing toward the gas phase.
+The mass flux per unit area across the interface, \(\dot{m}'\), is positive when vaporization occurs and negative when condensation occurs.
 The vaporization or condensation rate is computed from